Lötschberg Base Tunnel: Initial construction

 In July 2006, track construction in the LBT was declared complete.
-Extensive testing then took place, including more than 1,000 test runs, which focused among other things on the use of the ETCS Level 2 system.
+Extensive testing then took place, including more than 1,000 test runs, which focused among other things on the use of the European Train Control System (ETCS) Level 2 system.
 Once satisfied that all systems had been validated, an official opening ceremony for the LBT was held during June 2007; at this event, the tunnel was recognised as the longest land tunnel anywhere in the world.
 The LBT overran its budget of roughly $2.7 billion by around $840 million, which has impacted its operation.

 On 9 December 2007, the LBT was declared operational.
 Initially, only regular freight services traversed the LBT, along with a minority of international and InterCity passenger trains (without stops between Spiez and Brig); passenger trains continued to operate on the old timetable (the travel time between Spiez and Brig was considered to be 56 minutes until December 2007, even if actual travel time through the LBT was only about 30 minutes).
 Since February 2008, the LBT has been routinely used for normal InterCity routes.
 Travel time between Visp and Spiez is about 28 minutes, of which 16 minutes is spent inside the LBT.